EternalCodeTeam/EternalCheck/README.md

 # etrlCheck
-🎇 Simple plugin to check players!
+🎇 A simple plugin for checking suspicious players!